 PROT_READ | PROT_EXEC), or cannot jump directly to the shellcode after writing (if mapped

 PROT_READ | PROT_WRITE).

-Updated by maximecb (Maxime Chevalier-Boisvert) about 2 months ago
+Updated by maximecb (Maxime Chevalier-Boisvert) 7 months ago

 We can look into this.
 The downside is that YJIT does a lot of code patching, so this would presumably involve two system calls every time YJIT needs to generate code.
 Hopefully the performance impact will be relatively minimal.